 Probably the most famous - and certainly the most successful - example of a planned capital is Washington DC, a federal district built on the left bank of the Potomac to house the capital of the United States of America.
 That privilege had passed between New York City, Philadelphia and even Trenton before the District of Columbia was agreed upon as a compromise between south and north.

-But already in 1800, that centre had started its long, westward sdrift.
-If the location of America’s capital was a compromise, in between the North and the South of the Original Thirteen States, wouldn’t it make sense to move it when the country expanded?
+But already in 1800, that centre had started its long, westward drift.
+If the location of America’s capital was a compromise, in between the North and the South of the Original Thirteen States, wouldn’t it make sense to move it west when the country expanded in that direction?

-Just that much was proposed in 1850 - a mere half century after the inauguration of DC as the nation’s capital.
+Exactly that was proposed in 1850 - a mere half century after the inauguration of DC as the nation’s capital.
 By that time, America’s centre of demographic gravity had moved to the western reaches of present-day West Virginia.

 This map, drawn up by a William McBean, projector, identifies a circular area on both the Kentucky and Illinois banks of the Ohio river, not far from its confluence with the Mississippi at Cairo, as a so-called Western District of Columbia.
 The legend of the map “of a part of the SOUTHERN & WESTERN STATES” (4) mentions historic Fort Massac, which would probably have been the centre of the mentioned “WESTERN ARMORY” and places it next to the city of Metropolis, across the river from Capitol City.
 Those names sounded sufficiently grand for what was judged (or gambled) to be “the probable future site for the seat of Government of the UNITED STATES or Western District of Columbia etc.”